$28.65-$42.55 Hourly / $2,005.61-$2,978.56 BiWeekly /

 IN-SERVICE: Develop, prepare and conduct in-service training programs, to agency staff, including but not limited to physical/psychological management training, cardiopulmonary resuscitation and abuse and neglect prevention; track employee registration, attendance and course completion using a web based learning management system; conduct new employee orientation which may include the use of web-based College of Direct Support; conducts various presentations using multi-media equipment or computer based presentation software; schedules training sessions and attendees; prepares reports; performs related duties as required.

-Knowledge of current practices and trends in services and supports for persons with developmental disabilities and related conditions; knowledge of principles and techniques of in-service training; knowledge of education methods and techniques including computer based training and related equipment; knowledge of knowledge of state agencies and community organizations and supports as they relate to services for persons with developmental disabilities and related conditions; knowledge of processes and material used in specific vocations and trades; knowledge of relevant equipment and emergency procedures; knowledge of interdisciplinary process for development of individual supports; some knowledge of program evaluation; considerable interpersonal skills; considerable oral and written communication skills; considerable skill in behavior management of individuals; skill in manual and machine operations of relevant vocations or trades; ability to work cooperatively with individual and other staff; ability to gather data independently and prepare reports; ability to develop positive relationships with individuals; ability to utilize teaching and/or training techniques for individual individual needs; ability to support individuals and participate in recreational and occupational activities; some supervisory ability.
+Knowledge of current practices and trends in services and supports for individuals with intellectual disabilities; knowledge of principles and techniques of in-service training; knowledge of education methods and techniques including computer based training and related equipment; knowledge of knowledge of state agencies and community organizations and supports as they relate to services for individuals with intellectual disabilities; knowledge of processes and material used in specific vocations and trades; knowledge of relevant equipment and emergency procedures; knowledge of interdisciplinary process for development of individual supports; some knowledge of program evaluation; considerable interpersonal skills; considerable oral and written communication skills; considerable skill in behavior management of individuals; skill in manual and machine operations of relevant vocations or trades; ability to work cooperatively with individual and other staff; ability to gather data independently and prepare reports; ability to develop positive relationships with individuals; ability to utilize teaching and/or training techniques for individual needs; ability to support individuals and participate in recreational and occupational activities; some supervisory ability.

-Four (4) years of experience in providing direct service to persons with developmental disabilities and related conditions.
+Four (4) years of experience in providing direct service to individuals with intellectual disabilities.

 DAY SERVICES: Incumbents in this class may be required to lift individuals and/or use behavioral or physical intervention and may be exposed to risk of injury or exposure to occupational disease.

-This replaces the existing classification for the class of Developmental Services Adult Services Instructor in Salary Group VR 99 approved effective July 10, 2010.
-(Revised to reflect Agency language change)
+This replaces the existing title of and specification for the class of Developmental Services Adult Services Instructor in Salary Group IN 01 approved effective October 18, 2019.
+(Retitled to include "(35 Hour)" as part of the P-3B contract negotiations) Final No. 22-050